 Take a film tour of the ORNC and hear all the stories about the different movies that were shot here and what all the movie stars were like!
 These include massive stars like Johnny Depp when he filmed the pirates of the Caribbean movies and James Bond, Daniel Craig.
 Kids will love the painted gallery which most recently starred in Cinderella.
-During holidays there are also fun activities for families.
+During the holidays there are also fun activities for families.

 A delightful park, Greenwich Park is where the marathon starts.
-It is the oldest royal park in London and one of the biggest green spaces in south east London so great for kids to run around, play games and walk dogs.
+It is the oldest royal park in London and one of the biggest green spaces in south-east London so great for kids to run around, play games and walk dogs.

 Hop over the Meridian Line and catch an astronomy show at London’s only planetarium at the Royal Observatory.
-The planetarium has great shows for kids especially during half terms and holidays.
+The planetarium has great shows for kids, especially during half terms and holidays.

 Greenwich Market is great for exciting food and lovely artisanal gifts among stalls selling other things.
-It’s good alternative for young families who might find the hustle and bustle of Borough Market a bit too much.
+It’s a good alternative for young families who might find the hustle and bustle of Borough Market a bit too much.

 The only cable car in London, the Emirates Air Line is fairly useless but you get nice views of London.
 You can use your Oyster Card, but if you buy a ticket there you can keep it as a nice souvenir.
 There isn’t much to do on at Royal Victoria Docks so get a return ticket.

 If you want something totally unique to do and your kids are brave and active then why not book to climb over the O2?
-Kids will love feeling like a adventurer and provided you don’t have vertigo, the views at the top are even better because you had to work hard to get there!
+Kids will love feeling like an adventurer and provided you don’t have vertigo, the views at the top are even better because you had to work hard to get there!

 One of the best things about Greenwich is it that it is fun to get to.
 You could take a City Cruise down the Thames.
 Or you could take the DLR – don’t forget to sit at the front and pretend to be the driver!
 Your third option is to take the DLR to Island Gardens, from where you will see a great view of the Old Royal Naval College and then take the foot tunnel under the Thames.
 It’s weird and creepy – kids will love it!